ORNL/TASMANIAN/Doxygen/Installation.md

     * use shared libraries only, i.e., `-D BUILD_SHARED_LIBS=ON` in CMake
 * The older versions of the PGI compiler fails when using optimization `-O2`
     * use the `-O1` instead, or the newest version of the compiler
+* XL with OpenMP segfaults if the OMP_NUM_THREADS is not set correctly
 * Older versions of CUDA do not work with newer versions of some compilers, e.g., `gcc`
     * consult the CUDA manual for a list of acceptable compilers